Time Slider

 Tap the time pill to expand the slider and you get a horizontal scroller of nearby times.
 Drag to nudge by a few minutes — useful when the feed actually started ten minutes ago but you were busy.

-The + and − buttons on the side step by one minute on a tap; hold them down and they accelerate, jumping in larger increments the longer you hold.
+The + and − buttons on the side step by one minute on a tap; hold them down and they accelerate — 5, then 15, then 30, then 60 minutes a step the longer you hold.

 Type a time directly